dinnos/platform-science-code-exercise/README.md

 ## Requirements

 - Node.js ^20
+- [pnpm](https://pnpm.io/) - Package manager for installing dependencies

 ## Setup

 To set up the project, follow these steps:

 1. Clone this repository to your local machine.
-2. Install the required dependencies by running `npm install` or `yarn install`.
+2. Install the required dependencies by running `pnpm install`.

 ## Running the Solution